andtorg/cbf2/README.md

-cbf2
+CBF 2
 ====

 This is an helper file to build a pentaho system (server + solution).
-It's largely derived by CBF tool already available to Pentaho community.
+It's largely derived from [CBF](https://github.com/webdetails/cbf) tool already available to Pentaho community.

 It features an easier logic to build server (a fewer number of alternative, indeed) and embeds the major plugins setup, via property setting.